-A. The list of candidates presented to you as a voter is determined by your place of residence as defined on the Elector List.
+A. The list of candidates presented to you as an elector is determined by your place of residence as defined on the Elector List.
 If you have moved and your new address was not updated on the Elector List, (and your Voter Instruction letter and PIN were forwarded to your new address), then you will see the list of candidates associated with your old place of residence.
+First, exit the system without voting the race with the incorrect candidates.
 You should call the Municipal Office and the Election Official will authenticate you and, if satisfied, can then electronically "re-categorize" the PIN.
 The correct list of candidates will be presented to you once you re-connect to the voting system.

-12. What do I do if I am not sure if I completed a race or the ballot?
+12. What do I do if I am not sure if I completed a ballot?

 A. During the voting period you can connect to the voting system and enter your PIN.
 If you have yet to complete all ballots assigned to you, the system will begin where you left off - at the next race you are eligible to complete.
-When you have completed voting all ballots assigned to you, entering your PIN online in the voting system during the voting period will display a message containing your vote status.
+When you have completed voting all ballots assigned to you, entering your PIN online and any other credentials required in the voting system during the voting period will display a message containing your vote status.
 This message will advise if you have completed voting.
 You can also contact the Municipal Office to get more information.

-13. If I am using the telephone to vote, how will I know what number to press to vote for the candidate of my choice or what if I make a mistake and select a different candidate than the one I want to vote for?
+13.If I am using the telephone to vote, how will I know what number to press to vote for the candidate of my choice, or what if I make a mistake and select a different candidate than the one I want to vote for?

 A. The Voter Instruction letter mailed to you has the list of candidates included on it for your reference purpose.
-In addition, each time the system presents you with a race to vote for; it lists the eligible candidates running for that position and instructs you to select the corresponding number for that candidate.
+In addition, each time the system presents you with a race to vote for, it lists the eligible candidates running for that position and instructs you to select the corresponding number for that candidate.
 You may also clear your ballot selections and start over.